ofbeaton/oauth2-phabricator/README.md

 This package provides [Phabricator](https://www.phacility.com/) OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+## Updates

+The project is considered in a usable state and feature complete.

+This project is used in corporate applications.
+As such, the authors are unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems.
+You should expect updates in the 5-10yr range.

+Issues and PRs will be monitored, and we will continue to work with the community to provide updates as they are contributed.

 ## Installation

 To install, use composer: